 Education and Resilience

-Through a four-and-a-half year project funded by the European Union, Christian Aid is working with a partner in several locations in Syria to implement an education and resilience project.
+Through a four-and-a-half year project funded by the European Union (EU), Christian Aid worked with a partner in several locations in Syria to implement an education and resilience project.

-The project seeks to ensure young people affected by the conflict can access education and training to help transform their lives, reduce their vulnerability to joining armed groups, and support peaceful, cohesive communities
+The project seeks to ensure young people affected by the conflict can access education and training to help transform their lives, reduce their vulnerability to joining armed groups, and support peaceful, cohesive communities.
+Christian Aid has continued to fund this area of work following the end of EU funding.

 During the escalation in violence in Northwest Syria in early 2020, many fled their homes without any belongings during the harsh winter months.
 Through our partner we helped reduce the vulnerability of more than 3,000 families, by providing kits consisting of mattresses, pillows, blankets and carpets to displaced families in camps.